 - Beta-Caryophyllene: You'll find this terpene in black pepper, cinnamon, and clove.
 Caryophyllene can interact directly with the CB2 receptors in the endocannabinoid system (ECS).
-It's helpful in fighting neurological inflammation in degenerative disease and may benefit the cardiovascular system.

 - Limonene: Limonene is the most easily identified terpene since it smells like lemons (surprise!).
 Limonene's mood-boosting effects hit quickly after consumption.

 - Linalool: Linalool smells like a Lavender field in Spring with a less pronounced aroma of spice.
 It's common in a wide array of flowers and plants.
-It is thought to reduce pain and inflammation, aid in sleep, and create calming and uplifting effects in users.

 - Terpinolene: Terpinolene's aroma is not easily specified but falls somewhere in between piney, woody, floral, and citrusy.
 It can have calming, sedative-like effects.
 There is also talk of Terpinolene's potential anticancer properties.